History of The Harvard-Yenching Institute

 Since the 1950s, the Institute’s core activity has been to offer fellowships for overseas study and research to doctoral scholars and younger faculty members at leading East and Southeast Asian universities in all fields of the humanities and social sciences.
 Although the Institute has a special commitment to promoting the study of Asian culture, its support is not limited to that field.
-To date nearly 1200 faculty and over 600 graduate students from Asia have received Institute fellowships, including over 400 doctoral and M.A. students who have received their degrees with Institute support.
+To date over 1200 faculty and nearly 700 graduate students from Asia have received Institute fellowships, including over 450 doctoral and M.A. students who have received their degrees with Institute support.
 In addition to providing fellowships, the Institute supports publications through Harvard’s Monograph Series as well as overseas publications in Chinese and Vietnamese, conferences, workshops and training programs.

 The Harvard-Yenching Institute has a nine-member Board of Directors, consisting of three each representing Harvard University and the United Board for Christian Higher Education in Asia, and three independent members with significant experience in Asia.
 In addition, a HYI Faculty Advisory Committee functions as an informal advisory group to the Director, offering general advice on Institute operations and academic directions.
 In its over 90 years, the Harvard-Yenching Institute has had seven directors, each a member of the faculty of Harvard University.